 “I love using flat packs, mainly for the cost saving benefits.
 The addition of the wainscot panelling gives the space that wow factor it was crying out for.
 Plus it really helps to customise a flat pack.

 “I also adore the VJ splashback because it has a high visual impact, yet is so reasonably priced.
 Here we’ve used Easycraft Semi Exterior VJ panelling.
 It saves money because you don’t have the added cost of tiles.
-Plus there’s no need to spend on the labour component as you don’t need to pay for a tiler,” says Rachel.
+Plus there’s no need to spend on the labour component as you don’t need to pay for a tiler,” says Rachael.

 Knowing where to make a statement and where to cut costs, this laundry gets the balance just right.